usaid-cs/yesterday-i-learned/random.md

 - To create a GIF with gimp, simply export the layers (as frames) to a file with a `.gif` extension.
 - If an attacker keeps connections open using [partial requests](https://en.wikipedia.org/wiki/Slowloris_%28software%29), it can take down a server with minimal (and sometimes undetectable) bandwidth.
 - There _were_ three great races: [Caucasoid](https://en.wikipedia.org/wiki/Caucasian_race), [Mongoloid](https://en.wikipedia.org/wiki/Mongoloid), and Negroid.
 Caucasoids are characterised by narrow noses; Mongoloids by their [eyes](https://en.wikipedia.org/wiki/Epicanthic_fold); Negroids by their broad and round noses ("nasal cavity").
-- [A red flag](https://en.wikipedia.org/wiki/No_quarter) (as opposed to a white flag) indicates the desire not to capture anyone.
-There is no flag for desiring not to be captured.
 - Apparently you have a degree in science.
 - Because [it is illegal for websites to tell you if the government is spying on you](http://www.techspot.com/news/63292-tech-companies-face-criminal-charges-if-they-notify.html?), [they tell you if you are not being spied on](https://en.wikipedia.org/wiki/Warrant_canary) instead.
 - According to [the comments](https://www.trudeaumetre.ca/promise/7304), firearms licence holders are subject to daily automated background checks.